mbecker20/komodo/bin/migrator/README.md

 Performs schema changes on the Monitor database

-## v1.7 - v1.11 migration (Run this to before upgrading to latest from version 1.7 to 1.11)
+## v1.7 - v1.11 migration
+Run this before upgrading to latest from version 1.7 to 1.11.
 ```sh
 docker run --rm --name monitor-migrator \
 	--env MIGRATION="v1.11" \